Healthy Homes Assessment Twyford

 Draught Stopping Twyford

-Draughts are a major cause of low temperatures inside homes.
-A damp house will cost more to heat, which means wasting money and energy.
+Draughts increase the likelihood of low temperatures inside households.
+A cold house will cost more to heat, which results in wasting energy and resulting in higher bills.

-There is no need to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building as the home is heated and cools to allow them to be closed and opened instead of instead of being stuck.
-We will test the windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement within the structure as the household gets warmer and cooler, so that they can still be opened and closed rather than sticking.
+We will check every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections